-You can just dump the ingredients (only 3 ingredients used in this recipe which includes a little water) to the instant pot, cook it and its done!
+You can just dump the ingredients (only 3 main ingredients used in this recipe which includes a little water and also an optional ingredient of apple juice for more flavor and taste) to the instant pot, cook it and its done!

 No need to stand over the stove and wait until the sauce is done which reduces the work so much.

-As I mentioned, we only use 3 ingredients in this easy instant pot cranberry sauce recipe which includes the cranberries, sugar and water.
+As I mentioned, we only use 3 main ingredients other than apple juice in this easy instant pot cranberry sauce recipe, which includes the cranberries, sugar and water.

-I didn’t use any orange juice or anything else for flavor and this was delicious!
+I didn’t use orange juice or anything else other than apple juice for flavor and this was delicious!